 - Make sure you have at least 400 words as text on your homepage and that your site’s main keyword appears

-- Install and activate Yoast SEO plugin and optimize your you main pages SEO and readability
+- Install and activate Yoast SEO plugin and optimize your main pages SEO and readability

 - Make sure your site’s main page is not blocked by the robots.txt.
-When you page or content is block there, it makes Google won’t crawl that specific page.
+When your page or content is blocked, it means Google won’t crawl that specific page.

 When Google crawls your website, it begins with the home (main) and progresses to the level after.

-This means, even when your page or post is buried down there, once Google crawlers crawl your homepage with well interlinked pages, that hidden page will be crawled to and interlinked as well.
+This means, even when your page or post is buried down there, once Google crawlers crawl your homepage with well interlinked pages, that hidden page will be crawled to and indexed as well.

-Interlinking involves linking your old pages to newly published ones and reverse.
+Interlinking involves linking your old pages/posts to newly published ones and reverse.

 Also, this Includes adding new pages to target categories.

-Easily understandable site structures make the work of search engine spiders and crawlers understand your website and content better.
+Easily understandable site structures make the work of search engine spiders and crawlers faster your website and content better to identify.

-With a well-structured site, Google will understand which pages are more important than other and which pages have more authority.
+With a well-structured site, Google will understand which pages are more important than others and which pages have more authority.

 This among others, will enable Google to choose which pages to display in the site links.

-One thing I used not to mind about a lot was telling Google about my newly launched website.
+One thing I used not to mind about a lot was telling Google about my newly launched website/s.

 Now, it’s the first thing I do even after publishing just a blog post.

-By submitting a sitemap to Google, you’re basically be telling Google about the existence of your website and its contents.
+By submitting a sitemap to Google, you’re basically telling Google about the existence of your website and its content.

 Then, Google will send its crawlers to read and understand your website.
 Get it indexed, and show up the search results etc.